 Gap Inc.'s highly successful P.A.C.E.
-(Personal Advancement & Career Enhancement) program addresses this barrier and assists women in developing the foundational life skills to advance in their personal lives and the workplace, in a collaborative, holistic and sustainable initiative.
+(Personal Advancement and Career Enhancement) program addresses this barrier and assists women in developing the foundational skills to advance in their personal lives and the workplace, in a collaborative, holistic and sustainable initiative.
 An investment in women has a ripple effect, proving also to be an investment in her family and her community.
-Gap Inc.'s P.A.C.E. program addresses time and stress management, general and reproductive health, communication, problem solving and decision making, and financial literacy.
+Gap Inc.'s P.A.C.E. program addresses time and stress management, general and reproductive health, communication, problem-solving and decision-making, and financial literacy.

 From India to Cambodia, more than 25,000 women in the garment industry from seven countries have participated in this 65- to 80-hour workplace education initiative since it launched in 2007.
 P.A.C.E. is a collaboration between Gap Inc., factory owners, NGO partners and female garment workers, resulting in a program that addresses the interests of all the stakeholders.
 It is a voluntary program, both for the garment workers and the factory owners.
 The data regarding program results is impressive, as are the stories of the women touched by this initiative.